Loading...

 journalctl -u crond

 The -u filter limits output to a single unit.
-This is your baseline view to confirm the service is starting, receiving jobs, and emitting relevant messages for execution.
+This is your baseline view to confirm the service is starting, receiving jobs, and emitting messages that indicate execution.

 # Example patterns: